 Where you are required to state the percentage of pupils eligible for pupil premium, you should provide the figure you have at the time you complete your statement.

-Pupil premium strategy statement – [insert school name]
+Pupil premium strategy statement – Christ Church Primary School 2025-2026

 This statement details our school’s use of pupil premium funding to help improve the attainment of our disadvantaged pupils.